-If you have been injured in a bicycle accident involving another vehicle in Hawaii, you may be wondering if you have the same legal rights as drivers of cars and trucks.
-Bicyclists have the same legal rights and responsibilities in regard to sharing the roads of Hawaii as other vehicle operators.
+If you have been injured in a bicycle accident involving another vehicle in Hawai‘i, you may be wondering if you have the same legal rights and responsibilities as drivers of cars and trucks.
+The answer is yes.
+Bicyclists have the same legal rights and responsibilities when sharing the roads of Hawai‘i with other drivers.

-After an accident causing injury or property damage, notify police of the accident and remain as near the accident scene as is safe.
+After an accident causing injury or property damage, call the police immediately and remain as near to the accident scene as is safely possible.

 You should also do the following:

 • Assess your own condition and that of others involved.
 Common injuries in bicycle accidents include scrapes, lacerations, fractures and more serious injuries, such as head trauma and spinal injuries.
-If you or anyone else involved in the collision has been injured, summon emergency medical responders.
+If you or anyone else involved in the collision has been injured, call 911 immediately.

 • Request names, addresses, and insurance information from others involved in the accident and get contact information for any eyewitnesses to the accident.